-Enterprise Architect has support for decision modeling and allows the definition of the problem and the possible solutions to be displayed graphically.
-There are a number of tools that can be used to model decisions including Decision Tables, Decision Trees and models of pros and considerations and computer based simulations.
-A Requirements Diagram can be used to create a visual representation of the information, knowledge, and decision making involved in a more complex business decision.
+Enterprise Architect has support for decision modeling and helps you to display the definition of the problem and the possible solutions graphically.
+There is a range of tools that can be used to model decisions, including Decision Tables, Decision Trees, models of pros and considerations, and computer based simulations.
+A Requirements diagram can be used to create a visual representation of the information, knowledge, and decision making involved in a more complex business decision.
 Business rules models can be used to show the rules that are used to make part of a complex decision.
 These can in turn be linked to Business Processes to show where and when the decisions are made.
-If detailed numerical analysis is required models can be exported to a spreadsheet.
+If detailed numerical analysis is required, models can be exported to a spreadsheet.

 Learn More: Decision Table Editor